 D. Simplifying tree planting and replacement requirements.

 E. Maintaining tree removal limits in single-family zones.

 F. Exploring the feasibility of establishing a in-lieu fee option for tree planting.

 G. Tracking tree removal and replacement throughout Seattle.

 H. Providing adequate funding to administer and enforce tree regulations.

-It is expected that Councilmember Sally Bagshaw will take over the update of the ordinance.
+Councilmember Sally Bagshaw has agreed to take over the update of the ordinance.
 The goal is to complete the drafting process of a new ordinance and have a vote by the end of September at the latest.
 In October and November the Seattle City Council shifts to drafting and adopting the City Budget.